 E10.
-For the CEO of LTA to personally respond to thousands of mails would be impractical as well as highly inefficient for the organisation.
-What matters, or should matter, is for the CEO to ensure that there are proper internal processes to give timely, considered responses to citizens.
+For the CEO of LTA to respond personally to thousands of mails would be impractical as well as highly inefficient for the organisation.
+What matters is for the CEO to ensure that there are proper internal processes to give timely, considered responses to citizens.

 E11.
-Sir, please do not get the wrong impression that we have a lot of demanding customers.
+Sir/Madam, please do not get the wrong impression that we have a lot of demanding customers.
 We have many customers who appreciate the services of our public agencies.
-Many have in fact written in to express their heartfelt appreciation for our agencies' attention and service standards.
+Many have written in to express their heartfelt appreciation for our agencies' attention and service standards.
 Our public officers are encouraged by these letters of commendation and will try even harder to serve their customers better.
-I have provided this example to illustrate the ever rising expectations of the public, which has been fuelled by technology.
+I have provided this example to illustrate the ever rising expectations of the public, fuelled by technology.